-the natural Note above it (on the right,) then the same letter is used, with the additional term flat.\
+93. When the short Key is to be played, instead of the natural Note above it (on the right,) then the same letter is used, with the additional term flat.\

 Thus, to make another fourth, similar to the lower one of C (Art.
-50,) with a Semitone and two Tones, placed also below it, (extending to the left,) at the distance of a Tone, the B natural must be omitted, and the B flat taken in its stead.
+50, p.
+22,) with a Semitone and two Tones, placed also below it, (extending to the left,) at the distance of a Tone, the B natural must be omitted, and the B flat taken in its stead.